rbind/blog.jemu.name/content/posts/2020-06-25-mpmp-take-away-triangles/index.en.markdown

 {{<figure src="plots/takeaway-runs-plot-1.png" link="plots/takeaway-runs-plot-1.png">}}

+## Conclusion

-Here are the winning runs in full --- or rather only the first 10 steps.
+And finally, here are the winning runs in full --- or rather only the first 10 steps.
 It turns out 50 steps was more than enough given the size of my starting numbers.

 ```r
 runs %>%